Hope and despair: Kathy Gannon on 35 years in Afghanistan

 But Afghans soon began to see their peace as a prison.
 The Taliban’s rule was repressive.
 Public punishments such as chopping off hands and rules that denied girls school and women work brought global sanctions and isolation.
 Afghans got poorer.

 The Taliban leader at the time was the reclusive Mullah Mohammad Omar, rumored to have removed his own eye after being wounded in a battle against invading Soviet soldiers.
-As international sanctions crippled Afghanistan, Omar got closer to Al-Qaida, until eventually the terrorist group became the Taliban’s only source of income.
+As international sanctions crippled Afghanistan, Omar got closer to al-Qaida, until eventually the terrorist group became the Taliban’s only source of income.

-By 2001, Al-Qaida’s influence was complete.
+By 2001, al-Qaida’s influence was complete.
 Despite a pledge from Omar to safeguard them, Afghanistan’s ancient statues of Buddha were destroyed, in an order reportedly from Osama bin Laden himself.

 Then came the seismic shock of 9/11.